 - Your bank details.
 Without this you won't get paid.

-Which leads us to the last important question: how long should you wait for payment before chasing up your invoice?
+How long should you wait for payment before chasing up your invoice?
 The answer is: not less than 4 weeks.
 Chasing clients after a few days or even a week or two is bad manners, whatever the payment terms on your invoice.
 Most companies tend to do their accounts once a month, so anything less than that and you will simply be outside the payment cycle.
 Generally, for bigger companies, you may have to wait even longer.
 Be patient!
 Everyone pays in the end.
-Apart from criminals of course - and why would you do business with them?

 (Editor's note: for more information on finding work in the animation business, read our post on how to find a job in the animation industry, and check out our post about what not to do at a job interview.
 Also see our post on starting your own small animation business, and see how we are helping our students find work through our film co-operative Nano Films.
 Take a look at how awn.com can help you find a job, and read our piece about how to survive as a freelance animator.
 Also, find out what Cinesite look for in a student's demo reel.)